ropensci/CoordinateCleaner/cran-comments.md

 # Version 2.0-4
-A update to fix some minor bugs, including vignettes with duplicated index entries.
+A update to fix some minor bugs, including vignettes with duplicated index entries and an update of the maintainer email.